About Hiking in Romania

 Note on Rediscover Group Tours: Rediscover the World is committed to providing unique and carefully thought out small group tours that combine the highlights of the country together with some of the lesser-known wonders.
 Running a limited number of departures a year, we opt for quality rather than quantity.
 Our guides think about the whole experience and will use their experience to allow you into the homes of the locals and many of the lesser-known places that will make your trip unique.
 Overall this is a hiking lover's dream and has something for everyone in a part of Europe seldom visited by walkers.
 We believe that a small group size is imperative for this kind of travel and we therefore keep our maximum number to 12.

-Arrival in Bucharest where you will be accompanied by our professional English-speaking guide.
-Transfer to Sinaia.
-Visit of Peles Castle, the summer residence of the Hohenzollern kings of Romania and one of the best preserved royal palaces in Europe (German renaissance style).
+Arrival in Bucharest where you will be met by our professional English-speaking guide.
+Your journey begins with a transfer north to Sinaia in the beautiful Prahova Valley for a brief visit to Peles Castle, the summer residence of the Hohenzollern kings of Romania and one of the best preserved royal palaces in Europe (German renaissance style).

-Dinner at Rhein cellar with wine and champagne tasting, former "Supplier of Romania's Royal Court’" and since April 2006 designated 'Supplier of His Majesty King Michael the First'.
+Dinner is at the nearby at Rhein Cellar in Azuga with wine and champagne tasting at the former "Supplier of Romania's Royal Court’" and since April 2006 designated 'Supplier of His Majesty King Michael the First'.

-Breakfast.
-Transfer by car to Sinaia and after that on the "Trans-Bucegi" road to Piatra Arsa Hotel in the Bucegi mountains (1950m).
-From here begins a beautiful hike, leading to Babele Chalet (2206m) - approx. 2 hrs, where you can admire the spectacular natural monuments of the Sphinx and Babele and hear about their legends.
-From Babele continue to Caraiman Peak (2390m) where you can see "The Heroes Cross", a beautiful monument dedicated to the Romanian soldiers who died in WW1 - approx. 2 hrs.
-It is the biggest alpin cross in the world (40m high).
-One hour picnic lunch and time for taking some photos of the stunning landscape.
-From the Cross you will return to Babele Chalet (approx. 90 mins) and from there you will descend to Padina Chalet using the cable car.
+After breakfast transfer back down the valley to Sinaia and then on to the "Trans-Bucegi" road to Piatra Arsa Hotel in the Bucegi mountains (1950m).
+From here your guide will take you on a beautiful hike, leading to Babele Chalet (2206m), of approx. 2 hrs.
+Here, you can admire the spectacular natural monuments of the Sphinx and Babele and hear about their legends.
+From Babele continue to Caraiman Peak (2390m) where you can see "The Heroes Cross", a beautiful monument dedicated to the Romanian soldiers who died in WW1 (also approx. 2 hrs walking) - it is the biggest "alpin cross" in the world (40m high).
+A picnic lunch and time for taking some photos of the stunning landscape.
+From the Cross your route will return you to Babele Chalet (approx. 90 mins) and from there you will descend to Padina Chalet using the cable car.

 Transfer to Bran and visit of Bran Castle, well known in history and folklore as Dracula’s castle.